Rationale

 -

-Data definition language (Piqi)
+Universal schema language (Piqi)

-Having a data definition language is important because it allows to implement data validation, data mapping to static programming languages, reliable schema evolution and other features such as query and data manipulation languages, formatting functions, etc.
+Having a data definition language is important because it allows to implement data validation, data mapping to static programming languages, reliable schema evolution and other features such as query and data manipulation languages, etc.

 -

-Portable binary data encoding
+Portable data formats

 -